quoirien/slide-machine/README.md

 ### VI.1 Clips

 Clips are the basic building block of the Slide Machine.
 Each clip is composed of a series of 'frames' (browser-displayable images).
 Within the **clips** directory are subdirectories - each of these contains the files for that clip.
 The files must be named as a number with leading zeros + ".jpg".
 Don't worry about it if they **aren't** jpegs, the browser won't care.
 This is at least true of bitmap formats, I haven't experimented with svg files or anything as yet.
 So, for instance, if a given clip has 20 frames, they should be named 01.jpg, 02.jpg, ...
 20.jpg.
-If a clip has 800 frames, 001.jpg, 002.jpg etc.
+If a clip has 800 frames, 001.jpg, 002.jpg etc. I use a Windows utility called RegexRenamer that works well for renaming big batches of files sequentially.

 #### VI.1.1 Creating Clips